 I would have thought God had bigger things to think about… These lyrics proved to be controversial.
-It seems laughable now, but the BBC actually banned Answer Me due to complaints over its religious content, and both David Whitfield and Frankie Laine later released versions of Answer Me, My Love, in which Sigman cleaned up his act.
-This seems even more bizarre when you consider the huge success of I Believe, but it must have been due to the explicit references, the actual gall of the use of the word ‘God’.
+It seems laughable now, but the BBC actually banned Answer Me due to complaints over its religious content, and both David Whitfield and Frankie Laine later released toned down versions called Answer Me, My Love, in which Sigman cleaned up his act.
+This seems even more bizarre when you consider the huge success of I Believe, but it must have been due to the explicit references to God.

-Written by: Gerhard Winkler and Fred Rauch/Carl Sigman (English lyrics)
+Written by: Gerhard Winkler & Fred Rauch/Carl Sigman (English lyrics)

 Equestrian Lucinda Green – 7 November